 Gianni Giudici (GEM representative)

-Henry Badowski (Vintage equipment collector, and quite knowledgeable about many aspects of Vox and other British gear)
+Henry Badowski (Vintage equipment enthusiast, and quite knowledgeable about many aspects of Vox and other British gear)

 Micke Lindgren (The "Swedish combo organ nut".
 Bulldog-extraordinaire at prying information out of the Italians)

 Greg Fritz, for much info on the V301H models